Best All-Weather Tires for Trucks in 2026

 Can I use these tires on a pickup truck?

-Only if the exact size, load index, speed rating, and construction type match your pickup’s requirements.
-Some pickups need LT-rated tires, especially when towing or hauling.
+Only if the exact size, load index, speed rating, load range, and construction type match your pickup’s requirements.
+The Pirelli listing in this guide is XL and the Michelin listing is standard load, so neither should be assumed to fit a pickup that requires LT construction.
 Always check your door placard and owner’s manual before buying.

 Are all-weather tires good for towing?